-This could mean big gaps in your volunteering, clinical experience, and shadowing.
-Maybe you shadowed for 300 hours in your first two years of college and nothing since then.
+This could mean big gaps in your volunteering, clinical experience, or shadowing.
+Maybe you shadowed for 300 hours in your first two years of college, but then nothing since then.
 That’s a red flag.

 [29:39] Issues International Students May Face

-You could graduate from medical school and you match.
-But there’s an issue with your visa for some reason.
+You could graduate from medical school and match into residency, but then there’s an issue with your visa for some reason.
 This is a huge problem.
-And medical schools see this as a very big risk so they accept very few, if at all, international students.
+Medical schools see this as a very big risk, so they accept very few, if any, international students.

-[31:45] What is Not a Red Flag?
+[31:45] What is Not a Red Flag for Medical School?

-Getting a C+ is not a red flag.
-F could be a potential red flag.
+Getting a C+ is not a red flag for medical school.
+An F could be a potential red flag.
 Again, it depends on what happened.
 Own it, learn from it, and move on.Your poor first MCAT score is not a red flag by itself.
 If you did well the second time, then it's not a red flag.Click To Tweet

-Below average MCAT score and GPA are not red flags.
+Below-average MCAT score and GPA are not red flags.
 Be less anxious when going into your interview.
-If you are there for the interview, that means they’ve looked at your application, your GPA, and MCAT score.
+If you are there for the interview, that means they’ve looked at your application, GPA, and MCAT score.
 So they’ve determined based on your application that you are qualified enough to be a student.
 Not amazing, but not a red flag.
-They may bring this up but again, tell them about what you’ve learned and how you’ve improved.If you are there for the interview, that means they've looked at your application, GPA, and MCAT score.
+They may bring this up, but again, tell them about what you’ve learned and how you’ve improved.If you are there for the interview, that means they've looked at your application, GPA, and MCAT score.
 So they've determined based on your application that you are qualified enough to be a student.Click To Tweet

-Community college classes are NOT a red flag.
-I really hope community colleges are going to be the norm in the future.
+Community college classes are not a red flag for medical school.
+I personally hope community colleges are going to be the norm in the future.
 Not every student knows they want to go to college right after high school.
-So community college is a good way to figure that out.
-It’s inexpensive.
-And in some states, it’s free.
+Community college is a good way to figure that out.
+It’s inexpensive, and in some states, it’s free.
 So taking those classes are not a red flag.When medical schools frown on community colleges, it's disproportionately hurting minority students.
 Click To Tweet

 DOWNLOAD FREE - Crush the MCAT with our MCAT Secrets eBook